aaltsys/doc-newwares/exchange/02_JSON-orders.rst

       may contain escape sequences such as newline (\\n), while WARES does not expect escape sequences in simple strings.

-Sample Response File
+JSON Sample Files
 =============================

-Sample JSON order response file containing 12 records may be downloaded:
+Download a JSON :download:`customer orders file <_downloads/YY70519A.json>` for an example of 14 orders originating from the customer.

-   :download:`response_sample <_downloads/XX70519A.JSN>`
+Download a JSON :download:`warehouse response file <_downloads/XX70519A.json>` to see the warehouse response to the same 14 orders.

 Customer Order Data Elements
 =============================